gunti0608/Discovering-DBSCAN-Intuitive-Guide-to-Density-Based-Clustering-/README.md

    Use any Python environment with `numpy`, `pandas`, `matplotlib`, `seaborn`, and `scikit-learn` installed.

-   jupyter notebook "notebooks/Unveiling DBSCAN: A Powerful Density-Based Clustering Technique.ipynb"
+   jupyter notebook "Unveiling DBSCAN: A Powerful Density-Based Clustering Technique.ipynb"

    Run all cells from top to bottom.
 The notebook will regenerate the figures and CSV files in the `figures/` folder.